radicaled42/devops-best-practices/linux/useful_commands.md

 - ssh -p [port] user@host:
 - telnet host:

-Disk Usage
+## Disk Usage

+- df -h: show free and used space on mounted systems
+- df -i: show free inodes on mounted filesystems
+- fdisk -l: show disk partitions, sizes, and types
+- du -ah: show disk usage for all files and directory
+- du -sh: show disk usage of current directory
+- findmnt: show target mount point for all filesystems
+- mount [device_path] [mount_point]: mount a device

 Keyboard Shortcuts

+- Ctrl + C: kill current process running in the terminal
+- Ctrl + Z: stop current process (can be resumed in the foreground with fg or in the background with bg)
+- Ctrl + W: cut one word before the cursor and add it to clipboard
+- Ctrl + U: cut part of the line before the cursor and add it to clipboard
+- Ctrl + K: cut part of the line after the cursor and add it to clipboard
+- Ctrl + Y: paste from clipboard
+- Ctrl + R: recall last command that matches the provided characters
+- Ctrl + O: run the previously recalled command
+- Ctrl + G: exit command history without running a command
+- !!: repeat the last command
+- exit: log out of current session

 System Information

+- uname -r: show system information
+- uname -a: show kernel release information
+- uptime: show how long the system has been running, including load average
+- hostname: show system hostname
+- hostname -i: show the IP address of the system
+- last reboot: show system reboot history
+- date: show current time and date
+- timedatectl: query and change the system clock
+- cal: show current calender month and day
+- w: show logged in users in the system
+- whoami: show user you are using
+- finger [username]: show information about a user

 Network
 Process Related

+- ps: show a snapshot of active processes
+- pstree: show processes as a tree

+- pmap: shows a memory usage map of processes

+- top: show all running processes

+- kill [process_id]: kill a process under a given ID
+- pkill [proc_name]: kill a process under the specified name
+- killall [proc_name]: kill all processes labelled proc
+- bg: list and resume stopped jobs in the background
+- fg: bring the most recent suspended job to the foreground
+- fg [job]: bring a particular job to the foreground
+- lsof: list files opened by processes

 File Permission
 Package Installation
 File Compression

-show free and used space on
-mounted systems
-show free inodes on mounted
-filesystems
-show disk partitions, sizes, and types show disk usage for all files and directory show disk usage of current directory show target mount point for all filesystems mount a device df -h df -i fdisk -l du -ah du -sh findmnt mount [device_path]
-[mount_point]
-tar cf [compressed_file.
+- tar cf [compressed_file.tar] [file_name]:
-tar] [file_name]
-tar xf [compressed_file.
+- tar xf [compressed_file. tar]:
-tar]
-tar czf
+- tar czf [compressed_file.tar.gz]:
-[compressed_file.tar.gz]
-gzip [file_name]
+- gzip [file_name]:

-uname -r
-uname -a
-uptime
-hostname
-hostname -i
-last reboot
-date
-timedatectl
-cal
-w
-whoami
-finger
-[username]
-show system information
-show kernel release information show how long the system has been running, including load average show system hostname show the IP address of the system show system reboot history show current time and date query and change the system clock show current calender month and day show logged in users in the system show user you are using show information about a user
-Ctrl + C
-Ctrl + Z
-Ctrl + W
-Ctrl + U
-Ctrl + K
-Ctrl + Y
-Ctrl + R
-Ctrl + O
-Ctrl + G
-!!
-exit
-kill current process running in the terminal stop current process (can be resumed in the foreground with fg or in the background with bg) cut one word before the cursor and add it to clipboard cut part of the line before the cursor and add it to clipboard cut part of the line after the cursor and add it to clipboard paste from clipboard recall last command that matches the provided characters run the previously recalled command exit command history without running a command repeat the last command log out of current session ps pstree pmap top kill [process_id] pkill [proc_name] killall [proc_name] bg fg fg [job] lsof show a snapshot of active processes show processes as a tree shows a memory usage map of processes show all running processes kill a process under a given ID kill a process under the specified name kill all processes labelled proc list and resume stopped jobs in the background bring the most recent suspended job to the foreground bring a particular job to the foreground list files opened by processes create an archived file from a file extract archived file create a gzip compressed tar file
+create an archived file from a file extract archived file create a gzip compressed tar file